ownlytics/mcptix/TERMS.md

 Spring, TX 77380
 Attention: Legal Department

-With a copy by email to: tim@ownlytics.ai
+With a copy by email to: legal@ownlytics.io

 ### 13.9 Third-Party Beneficiaries